azxcqer/whale-petting-simulator/README.md

-# prototype1
+# Whale Petting Simulator
-So why not make a whale petting game?

-I need to set a deadline for this
+This was supposed to be a whale petting game, but it turned out to be actually an hat simulator.
+Much like TF2, when hats where introduced everything was already lost forever.